coockiezhang/Chen_website/content/authors/admin/_index.md

   url: "https://sociology.osu.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include formal demography and social stratification.
+bio: My research interests include demography, especially fertility preferences, demographic changes in the developing world and the cause and consequences of such changes.
+I am also deeply intrigued by the area of social stratification.
 interests:
+- Fertility: fertility preferences; fertility changes in the developing world; the cause and consequences of fertility changes; disparities in fertility by social class and racial group.
-- Fertility
+- Mortality: U5MR
-- Mortality
+- Stratification: relative deprivation

 education: